kwameopareasiedu/gamekit/site/apps/docs/pages/tutorials.md

   @Override
   protected void update() {
-    // Called every frame to update the scene (Can be called multiple times per frame due to delays in game loop) }
+    // Called every frame to update the scene
+    // Can be called multiple times per frame due to delays in game loop }

   @Override